 Therefore, as many jobs in the media and other creative industries span different forms - be it television, radio, theatre, music or publishing - the following groupings should only be used as a guide.

 Get into music, radio and television

 Many broadcasting roles will start as entry-level positions and you'll need to build your skills and experience to work your way up the ladder.
-It's not all about being the voice or the face and many roles involve the creation of the programme or getting it out there for audiences to hear.
+It's not all about being the voice or the face and many roles involve the creation of the programme or getting it out there for audiences to see and hear.

 - Broadcast engineer